Duell10111/THRRoomFinder/docs/arc42/arc42.md

 ## API Design

 Follows REST principles.
 Each endpoint is well-documented and exposes clear resource-based routes (e.g., `/api/room/{name}`, `/api/schedule/{room}`).

+## Reactive Request Processing

+The backend uses a nonblocking mechanism to process the requests, which improves availability by preventing thread blocking caused by slow external services.

 # Architecture Decisions